pluginsGLPI/doc/source/scim/entra.rst

    :scale: 43 %

 ..
 Important::
-   See the procedure for setting up the `OAuth SSO <https://glpi-plugins.readthedocs.io/en/latest/oauthsso/entra.html>`_ plugin to authenticate users on GLPI  to authenticate your user.
+   See the procedure for setting up the `OAuth SSO <https://glpi-plugins.readthedocs.io/en/latest/oauthsso/entra.html>`_ plugin to authenticate users on GLPI.